5 Best Travel Adapters for New Zealand

 4. The compact New Zealand travel adapter

 Super cheap, small and colourful, this pack of three OREI New Zealand travel adapters are for any backpacker wanting to start their trip off on the right foot – the budget way!
-Although these New Zealand adapters don’t convert voltage or have surge protection, just a bit of commonsense will see you through.
+Although these New Zealand adapters don’t convert the voltage or have surge-protection, just a bit of commonsense will see you through.
 The adapters are CE approved and RoHS Compliant.
 Plus, with their small size, you won’t have to fight for plug space in your hostel dorm room.
 (By the way, check out What is a Hostel?
 A Beginner’s Guide to Backpacker Hostels).

 Check these OREI New Zealand travel adapters out!